alexpichel/okb-gatsby/content/posts/2017-02-07--dallas-pd-naloxone-deployment/index.md

 agencyid: "dallas-pd"
 agency: "Dallas Police Department"
 category: "Policing"
-tags:
+tags: [Drugs, Medical Response, Training]
-  - "Drugs"
-  - "Medical Response"
-  - "Training"
 subTitle: "The Dallas Police Department has partnered with Polk County Behavioral Health to train every sworn officer on the use of naloxone."
 ---